Week 19: U.S. Support of Israel

 Excerpts from a speech made by Rev. Dr. William J. Barber II, pastor and civil rights leader, at the USCPR national conference in September 2018

-We have a YouTube playlist with videos about Freedom of Speech.
+We have a YouTube playlist with videos about U.S. support of Israel.